abdallahmoubarak/water-monster/README.md

 | ![Grand](./src/img/grand.png)      |
 | ![Grand](./src/img/grandstack.png) |

-> The scalablity of using graph databases was the main purpose that I started doing this project using GRAND stack.
+- The scalablity of using graph databases was the main purpose that I started doing this project using GRAND stack.

-> Extending the GRAND stack to be used in the Nextjs framework, The techs has been used is as below.
+- Extending the GRAND stack to be used in the Nextjs framework, The techs has been used is as below :

 | Nextjs                          | Socketio                            | ReactQuery                              | Firbase(auth)                       |
 | ------------------------------- | ----------------------------------- | --------------------------------------- | ----------------------------------- |
 | ![Nextjs](./src/img/nextjs.svg) | ![socketio](./src/img/socketio.svg) | ![ReactQuery](./src/img/reactquery.svg) | ![Firebase](./src/img/firebase.svg) |

+-
+-
+-
+-
+-

 <img id="implementation"  src="./src/img/title4.svg" alt="Implementation" />

-Using the above mentioned tech stacks and the wireframes built with Figma, the implementation of the app is shown as below, these are screen recordings from the real app
+Using the above mentioned tech stacks and the wireframes built with Figma, the implementation of the app is shown as below, these are screen recordings from the real app.

 <img id="how-to-run" src="./src/img/title5.svg" alt="How to run?" />